 - By combining rigorous analysis of historic data with advanced geophysical and geochemical surveys Fireweed has identified numerous additional exploration targets in the Macmillan Pass district.

-- These targets include Imperial, Corvus, Kobuk, Eleven, Bog, Volcanic and Ben, each of which has the potential to be a significant deposit.
+- These targets include Imperial, Corvus, Kobuk, Eleven, Bog, and Volcanic, each of which has the potential to be a significant deposit.